Dual Selective Fusion Transformer Network for Hyperspectral Image Classification: Experiment

 For transformer-based methods, both SpectralFormer and SSFTT are built on the ViT structure and learn by constructing sequence data from adjacent bands.
 However, due to redundancy between bands and the lack of spatial context modeling, these methods perform slightly worse than the CNN-based HSI classification methods aforementioned, with an OA of 76.
 46\% and 75.79\%, respectively.
 GAHT builds a hierarchical transformer on the ViT foundation by integrating grouped pixel embeddings, MorphFormer incorporates morphological operations into the ViT attention mechanism, and GSCViT uses groupwise separable convolution with ViT to extract local and global features.
 All of these methods achieve relatively high accuracy, with OAs of 90.69\%, 90.6\%, and 93.40\%, respectively.
-However, these approaches overlook the varying range of background information required to identify different types of land cover in the HSI, and the traditional self-attention mechanism includes redundant and irrelevant information during computation.
+However, these approaches overlook the varying contextual ranges required by different types of land cover in the HSI, and the traditional full self-attention mechanism will inevitably includes redundant and irrelevant information during computation.
 Furthermore, insufficient refinement in capturing the interspectral context limits the accuracy of existing transformer-based HSI classification methods.

-To address the aforementioned issues, we employ KSTB for adaptive receptive field selection, followed by TSTB to intelligently choose the most relevant tokens for self-attention computation.
-Our method, SFormer, achieved an optimal OA of 96.59\%, surpassing the second-best method by 3.2 percentage points.
-Notably, SFormer obtained the best results in nearly all per-class accuracy metrics, except for the ninth class, shadows, where it was slightly outperformed by MorphFormer.
-This may be attributed to the integration of morphological operations within the attention mechanism, which likely provides more effective semantic features for shadow recognition.
-Similarly, our proposed method demonstrated superior accuracy in three additional datasets, highlighting its advantages and applicability.
+To address the aforementioned issues, we employ KSFTB for adaptive receptive field selection and fusion, followed by TSFTB to intelligently choose the most relevant spatial-spectral tokens for self-attention computation.
+Our method, DSFormer, achieved an optimal OA of 96.59\%, surpassing the second-best method by 3.2\%.
+Notably, DSFormer obtained the best results in nearly all per-class accuracy metrics, except for the ninth class, shadows, where it was slightly outperformed by MorphFormer.
+This may be attributed to the integration of morphological operations within the attention mechanism, which likely provides more clear category priors for shadow recognition.
+Similarly, our proposed method also demonstrated superior accuracy on other additional datasets, highlighting its advantages and applicability.